kfodex01/dsi-coding-challenge/README.md

 | `latitude`  | Only if `longitude` specified.
 Ignore if specific resource name is provided. |
 | `longitude` | Only if `latitude` specified.
 Ignore if specific resource name is provided.                                                 |

-In this iteration, your script should
+In this iteration, your solution should

-* Find _up to 25 cities_ that fuzzy-match the `like` parameter
+* Present _up to 25 cities_ that fuzzy-match the `like` parameter.
-* If `latitude` and `longitude` are specified, should find the 'closest' matches to this location
+* If `latitude` and `longitude` are specified, should find the 'closest' matches to this location.
-* Whether or not `latitude` and `longitude` are provided, should display a 'relevance score', between 0.00 and 1.00 (inclusive) up to two places of decimal (two places always), based on some assessment of the results in a new `score` field in the results
+* Whether or not `latitude` and `longitude` are provided, should display a 'relevance score', between 0.00 and 1.00 (inclusive) up to two places of decimal (two places always), based on some assessment of the results in a new `score` field in the results.

 Relevance (the `score` field) is a function of a minimum of one or a maximum of two factors:

-1. The search term's 'closeness' to an actual city's name and
+1. The search term's **similarity** to an actual city's name and
-2. Its location as determined by its proximity to the supplied `latitude` and `longitude` query params (if provided.)
+2. Its location as determined by its **proximity** to the supplied `latitude` and `longitude` query params (if provided.)

 That's the definition.
-How you _determine_ a scoring algorithm is up to you.
+How you weight them and determine a scoring algorithm is up to you.
 Be prepared to explain it.
-Doesn't have to be too fancy :)
+Doesn't have to be super fancy :)

 Here's an example **which is just for guidance** since your algorithm will most certainly yield different `score`s.
 Let's say I'm looking for all cities with "des" in their name that are close to Chicago.
+This is a decent balance between proximity and similarity (at least I think so... prove me wrong!)

 ```
 GET /cities?like=des&latitude=41.85003&longitude=-87.65005